Gatheru-rose/rose_bioinformatics_intern/Internship report.md

 ### 2. Data Management and Reproducibility.

-One of the best practices of bioinformatics research is to ensure data management and reproducibility.
+One of the best practices in bioinformatics research is data management and reproducibility.
 This can be achieved through various **collaborative and version control tools**.

 During the first week of the internship program, I was introduced to **slack** for communication, and **git and github** for version control and creation of repositories that are easily accessible.
 Here is my [slack account](https://app.slack.com/client/T01AW0MEK6G/D01LLGSBMNJ) and [github handle](https://github.com/Gatheru-rose) which contains my repositories for this internship, exercises that I have done and some projects that I participated in.
 Github was used in the 16S accreditation process where the participants could access the 16S repository which had documentations of the project, scripts, results and the final report.
 Thus it was easier to follow up, update and keep up with the project in real-time.